You are here

 Educator Effectiveness Monitoring Requirements

-The assurances for written evaluation systems are intended to ensure that school districts and BOCES across Colorado implement written evaluation systems that are aligned with Senate Bill 10-191 and the State Board Rules for the Evaluation of Licensed Personnel.
+The assurances for educator evaluation systems are intended to ensure that school districts and BOCES across Colorado implement written evaluation systems that are aligned with Senate Bill 10-191 and the State Board Rules for the Evaluation of Licensed Personnel.
 The department has successfully collected assurances from all districts indicating how licensed personnel in their district or BOCES are evaluated since the 2013-2014 school year.
 View a summary of the educator effectiveness assurances data by district and BOCES.

 As outlined in Senate Bill 10-191 and State Board of Education rules, CDE is required to monitor on an ongoing basis districts’ adherence to the requirements of educator evaluation systems.
 The law and rules provides authority for CDE to monitor and review districts’ educator evaluation systems, including those using the State Model Educator Evaluation System and those using locally-developed systems.
 In 2013, House Bill 13-1257 was also adopted which further codified the support and monitoring functions of the department, including the responsibility to respond to requests for review of local educator evaluation systems.
 The statute provides an avenue for interested parties who are affected by the evaluation system to submit requests to the department to review a district’s locally-developed educator evaluation system for adherence to the law.